-Level I: General access: Our standard equipment comprises audio recorders, video camcorders, tripods, and microphones.
+Level 1: General access: Our standard equipment comprises audio recorders, video camcorders, tripods, and microphones.
 This equipment does not require any reservation or certification to use; just swing by SIMS during our regular hours and ask what we have available.
 You can use our standard equipment for just about everything: video projects for language classes, interviews, and music recording, for example.

-Level III: For special projects: Certification at this advanced level may generally be arranged only by patrons who have prior experience with our Level II equipment, or who have received equivalent instruction in a class.
+Level 3: For special projects: Certification at this advanced level may generally be arranged only by patrons who have prior experience with our Level II equipment, or who have received equivalent instruction in a class.
 Requests must always be made 24 hours in advance.
 As our stock of this equipment is the most limited, we may occasionally need to substitute Level II or Level I equipment when fulfilling orders.

 Please see Help and Training for more information.

-All Level I equipment can be either be booked in advance or or borrowed on a first-come, first-served basis whenever SIMS is open.
+All Level 1 equipment can be either be booked in advance or or borrowed on a first-come, first-served basis whenever SIMS is open.
 Level 2 & 3 equipment must always be booked at least 24 hours ahead of time.
 For all levels, you must have your Brandeis ID to check out equipment.
 Unless otherwise specified by our staff, equipment circulates for a period of 3 days, after which it must be returned.

-Loaned equipment cannot be taken out-of-state without prior authorization from the lab supervisor, who may advise you to purchase short-term insurance, especially if you plan to borrow Level II or Level III equipment.
+Loaned equipment cannot be taken out-of-state without prior authorization from the Director of SIMS, who may advise you to purchase short-term insurance, especially if you plan to borrow Level II or Level III equipment.
 Just one of these cameras or lens packages might cost you up to $5,000 if it is lost or damaged.
 Production insurance, which covers you for up to $15,000, is typically a good deal, especially if you have been approved to use our equipment for an extended period of time.
 You can get insurance from College Student Insurance or National Student Services, Inc.